tajespasarela/tailwind-editor/README.md

 </template>
 ```

-There are many things going on here:
+There are many things going on here.
+Let’s take a closer look:

 - We import the previous `customTailwindConfig` and the `fetchCss` function.
 - We add a `css` ref.
-If you are not familiar with the new Composition API of vue you can take a look at its [documentation](https://vuejs.org/api/composition-api-setup.html#basic-usage).
+If you are not already familiar with it, [check out the new Vue Composition API documentation](https://vuejs.org/api/composition-api-setup.html#basic-usage).
 - We create a new function `getCss` which calls the `fetchCss` and assigns the returned promise value to the `ref` value.
 - We use the `onMounted` [Vue lifecycle hook](https://vuejs.org/api/composition-api-lifecycle.html#onmounted) to call the previous function whenever the component is mounted.
 - Finally, we create a [dynamic component](https://vuejs.org/guide/essentials/component-basics.html#dynamic-components) to attach the CSS to the DOM.
 This dynamic component will render the CSS inside a `<style>` tag, when the `css` ref is updated.
-This way whenever we update the `css` ref value, the styles will be updated.
+That way, whenever we update the `css` ref value, the styles will be updated.

-> We use a dynamic component as a workaround because the `<style>` tag is not allowed inside `<template>` tag by Vue template compiler.
+> We use a dynamic component as a workaround because, in the Vue template compiler the `<style>` tag is not allowed inside the `<template>` tag.
 >

 Now, we import and use the `Editor.vue` component inside the `App.vue`: